layer8

 Go Implementation

-This repository now includes a comprehensive Go implementation of the Layer8 overlay network in the /go directory.
-The Go implementation provides:
+This repository contains the Go implementation of the Layer8 overlay network in the /go directory.

 Core Features

-• Virtual Network Overlay: Complete TCP-based virtual networking layer with VNet switches and VNic interfaces
+• Virtual Network Overlay: TCP-based virtual networking layer with VNet switches and VNic interfaces

 • Multicast Messaging: Full multicast support for efficient one-to-many communication patterns

-• Health Monitoring: Comprehensive health scoring system with participant tracking, circuit breaker patterns and SLA tracking
+• Health Monitoring: Distributed health scoring with CPU/memory tracking, participant discovery, and leader election

-• Metrics Collection: Advanced performance monitoring with counters, gauges, and histograms
+• Metrics Collection: Real-time performance monitoring with counters, gauges, and histograms supporting multi-dimensional labels

 • Connection Management: Automatic reconnection, connection pooling, and external NIC support